 You will study at the Claverton Campus which is one mile from the centre of the beautiful City of Bath, a World Heritage Site.
 We are one of the safest campus sites in the UK – Bath was one of the first universities in the country to win a national police approved security award.

-There is plenty to get involved with outside of your studies, with over 200 groups organised by the Students’ Union, a new centre of the Arts and our impressive Sports Training Village.
-The University was named Sports University of the Year 2018 by The Times and The Sunday Times Good University Guide.
+There is plenty to get involved with outside of your studies, with over 160 groups organised by the Students’ Union, a centre of the Arts and our impressive Sports Training Village.

 Join our close-knit, high-achieving community to gain the knowledge, skills and experience you’ll need to thrive.